rougier/nano-modeline/README.md

 Nano modeline is a an alterntive to the GNU/Emacs modeline.
 It can be displayed at the bottom (mode-line) or at the top (header-line) depending on nano-modeline-position custom setting.
+There are several modelines that can be installed on a per-mode basis or be made the default one.
+Currently, only the prog and text mode are generic enough to be made the default.

+You can also design your own modeline using the various elements composing a modeline.
+See sources for several example.

 ### Installation